Mohammad Hashim Maiwandwal: Arrest and death

 The rise of Prince Mohammad Daoud Khan to power after the 1973 coup was galling to other would-be successors, such as Sardar Abdul Wali, who was quickly put behind bars.
 A coup attempt, which may have been planned before Daoud took power, was subdued shortly after his coup.
 Whether Maiwandwal was in on the plot from the start is open to question, but his pro-Western reputation may explain why he was chosen for its leadership.
 This led to the arrest of Maiwandwal and twenty others on September 20, 1973, including the newly promoted chief of air staff, two serving lieutenant generals, five colonels and one member of the now defunct Wolesi Jirga.

-Maiwandal was known to be anti-communist and the communists regarded him as an obstacle to their ideology.
+Maiwandwal was known to be anti-communist and the communists regarded him as an obstacle to their ideology.
 It is said that the news of Maiwandwal's arrest for conspiracy in the aborted coup was surprising to many, as he was liked by President Daoud, and Maiwandwal considered Mohammad Naim, President Daoud's brother, as a mentor when serving in the Foreign Affairs Ministry.
 The Parcham faction of the PDPA controlled the Ministry of Interior, and they feared the likely scenario of Daoud pardoning Maiwandwal and actually reinstating him in the government.
 On October 20, 1973, he was said to have committed suicide while awaiting trial, after a staged investigation.
 He died in prison at a time when Parchamites controlled the Ministry of Interior under circumstances corroborating the widespread belief that he had been tortured to death.

 His body was secretly buried by the police department in the Shuhada-e Saliheen graveyard in southern Kabul, which was discovered in 2004 by Daoud Malikyar.

 It has been suggested that Maiwandwal's death at the hands of the Parchamites led to President Daoud Khan purging Parchamites from his cabinet in the following years.